JonasKnarbakk/WoW-AddonManager/README.md

 # GWAM (NNF ¯\\\_(ツ)\_/¯)

 GWAM is a generic addon manager for world of warcraft.
-It currently relies on the availability the same database file the twitch client downloads to get information about available addons on the twitch website, but in the future more sources can be added like wowinterface and git repositories.
+It currently relies on the availability of the same database file the twitch client uses to get information about available addons on the twitch website, but in the future more sources can be added like wowinterface and git repositories.